 Live for the Hills offer a unique way of seeing the Peak District National Park – in the comfort and warmth of your own Caravelle minivan.
 Choose one of the tours on offer or create your own.
 A tour will normally involve a pub lunch stop too – what’s not to love!

-Buxton Museum had a £1.5m makeover 18 months ago.
+Buxton Museum had a £1.5m makeover a while ago.
 It’s now a super place to spend half a day or more exploring the art, social, archaeological and geological history of the area.
 Exhibitions change regularly.

 Finally, whatever you choose to do, there is nothing nicer than coming back to a toasty warm cottage, lighting the fire and putting your feet up!